Hidden Agenda (2017 video game): Part 2

 Riggs debriefs the officers on Calvary's murder, saying they are treating it as a Trapper copycat.
 He also formally introduces Felicity, saying she is familiar with the Trapper and is here to assist the investigation.
 Felicity has the choice to request for Vanstone to grant Finn a temporary release, but Becky can persuade her not to proceed, believing Finn to be dangerous and untrustworthy.
-If Finn is temporarily released, he will be present when investigating Jones' childhood home with Becky and Felicity.

-Becky attempts to interview sanitation worker Vernon LeMay (Larry Fessenden), the brother of Frederick.
-Vernon flees upon encountering Becky.
-If she keeps up with him during the chase and calms him down, he reveals that Frederick was an orderly at the orphanage and sold drugs to the Third Precinct, which caused the precinct to cover up the reports of abuse at the orphanage.
-Otherwise, Vernon doesn't reveal anything and jumps to his death.
+Becky attempts to interview sanitation worker Vernon LeMay (Larry Fessenden), the brother of Frederick, who flees upon encountering Becky.
+If caught, he reveals that Frederick was an orderly at the orphanage and sold drugs to the Third Precinct, which caused the precinct to cover up the reports of abuse at the orphanage.
 Becky then visits the house of Jody Johnson (Deonna Bouye/Storm Stewart), who is Walsh's widow.
 Johnson states that Walsh was an abusive alcoholic, and criticizes the police for not helping her when she reported that he was abusing her.
 Becky also investigates the remains of the orphanage, where she encounters a hooded suspect.
 She chases the figure, and may catch a glimpse of his face if she keeps up.
 Regardless, the figure escapes.

 Becky revisits the scene of Calvary's murder, where she encounters the hooded figure again.
 She then calls her partner, saying they need to meet and talk.
 As the act ends, a feminine figure is seen sewing something into an unseen gagged victim.